 In this way she equates with Goddess Ninshubur, sukkal of Inanna.
 Another intercession deity is Damkina, mother of nature goddess Nanshe.

 Major sites of worship for Nayana include Sumerian cities Uruk, Larsa and Borsippa.
-In Sumerian she's described as ḫili (Akkadian: kubzu), meaning charm, luxury, voluptuousness and sensuality.
+She's described as ḫili (Akkadian: kubzu), meaning charm, luxury, voluptuousness and sensuality.

 Her epithets include belet kubzi, "lady of voluptuousness/sensuality" .
 She's also called nin ḫili šerkandi or "lady adorned with voluptuousness/sensuality".